codepr/tasq/README.md

 Listening for jobs on 127.0.0.1:9090
 ```

+If jobs are scheduled for execution on a disconnected client, or remote workers are not up at the
+time of the scheduling, all jobs will be enqeued for later execution.
+This means that there's no
+need to actually start workers before job scheduling, at the first worker up all jobs will be sent
+and executed.

 ## Behind the scenes

 Essentially it is possible to start workers across the nodes of a network without forming a cluster